seanohagan/seanohagan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in the Statistics department at the University of Chicago.
+I'm a second year PhD student in the Statistics department at the University of Chicago.

-I am broadly interested in theoretical statistics and Bayesian methods.
+I am broadly interested in Bayesian methodology and generative modeling.

 In my free time, I enjoy spending time with friends, exercise, or snowboarding.